gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Why don't they just get on with it?"
 Noxy said sourly.
 She, Sensy, and Rash had stayed together in a knot on the sidelines.
-"They're all going to do whatever my *amma* wants in the end."
+"They're all going to do whatever my *anna* wants in the end."

 Rash ran a finger along the lip fuzz he insisted on calling a mustache.
 It had become a habit over the winter,